kh-w/DMACO/README.md

 **Width of short and long MA**: The last two plots show the sensitivity of the option price to the short and long moving average (MA) windows.
 The first plot indicates that, because the short MA is more volatile than the long MA, a narrower short MA window (with a fixed long MA) is more likely to cross the long MA.
 Note that the option price approaches zero when both the short and long MA windows are wide and the time horizon is short—for example, the yellow curve remains near zero at shorter horizons.
 Similarly, the second plot shows that, with a fixed short MA window, a shorter long MA window is more likely to be reached by the short MA.

+Overall, the plots indicate that DMACO prices tend to be higher for longer time horizons, which makes sense: the more time we allow, the greater the likelihood that the short-term and long-term SMAs will cross.
+For a DMACO to be attractive and practical, the time horizon should be short—aligning with this project’s goal of protecting against the whipsaw effect in a dual-SMA trading strategy.

 # Supply and demand

 The DMACO was primarily designed to provide protection for dual-SMA trading strategies, meeting demand from hedgers.
 At the same time, it can serve as a trend-following investment vehicle, appealing to traders who seek to capitalize directly on moving average crossovers.
 The option also functions as a tool for volatility speculation, allowing investors to take long positions if they expect high volatility or short positions if they anticipate low volatility.
 For the same reason, DMACOs can be used to vega hedge existing portfolios.
 On the supply side, these options are generally offered by market makers or traded over-the-counter between institutional participants, with transactions occurring only when buyers and sellers are matched.